U.S. opens probe into Tesla’s Autopilot over emergency vehicle crashes | Technology

 U.S. opens probe into Tesla’s Autopilot over emergency vehicle crashes

-It said most of the 11 crashes took place after dark and the crash scenes encountered included measures like emergency vehicle lights, flares or road cones.
-NHTSA said its investigation "will assess the technologies and methods used to monitor, assist, and enforce the driver's engagement with the dynamic driving task during Autopilot operation."
-Before NHTSA could demand a recall, it must first decide to upgrade a preliminary investigation into an engineering analysis.
+Musk tweeted last month Tesla's advanced camera-only driver assistance system, known as "Tesla Vision," will soon "capture turn signals, hazards, ambulance/police lights & even hand gestures."
+NHTSA said its investigation will assess technologies "used to monitor, assist, and enforce the driver's engagement" with driving when using Autopilot operation.

-U.S. auto safety regulators said Monday they had opened a formal safety probe into Tesla Inc's driver assistance system Autopilot after a series of crashes involving emergency vehicles.
+U.S. auto safety regulators said Monday they had opened a formal safety probe into Tesla Inc's driver assistance system Autopilot in 765,000 U.S. vehicles built since 2014 after a series of crashes involving emergency vehicles.
 The National Highway Traffic Safety Administration (NHTSA) said that since January 2018 it had identified 11 crashes in which Tesla models "have encountered first responder scenes and subsequently struck one or more vehicles involved with those scenes."

-NHTSA said its investigation "will assess the technologies and methods used to monitor, assist, and enforce the driver's engagement with the dynamic driving task during Autopilot operation."
-Before NHTSA could demand a recall, it must first decide to upgrade a preliminary investigation into an engineering analysis.
+NHTSA said its investigation will assess technologies "used to monitor, assist, and enforce the driver's engagement" with driving when using Autopilot operation.
+Before NHTSA could demand a recall, it must first decide to upgrade an investigation into an engineering analysis.
 The two-step investigative process often takes a year or more.

-Autopilot, which handles some driving tasks and allows drivers to keep their hands off the wheel for extended periods, was operating in at least three Tesla vehicles involved in fatal U.S. crashes since 2016, the National Transportation Safety Board (NTSB) has said.
+Autopilot, which handles some driving tasks and allows drivers to keep their hands off the wheel for extended periods, was operating in at least three fatal Tesla U.S. crashes since 2016, the National Transportation Safety Board (NTSB) has said.
 The NTSB has criticized Tesla's lack of system safeguards for Autopilot and NHTSA's failure to ensure the safety of Autopilot.

 In February 2020, Tesla's director of autonomous driving technology, Andrej Karpathy, identified a challenge for its Autopilot system: how to recognize when a parked police car's emergency flashing lights are turned on.
 "This is an example of a new task we would like to know about," Karpathy said at a conference.